 There is yet another consideration.
 Because the humeral head normally slides out of joint just a bit with routine shoulder movement, the axillary artery and nerve cannot be tightly constrained.
 On the other hand, because the hip normally does not move out of the socket at all, the nearby neurovascular structures are more firmly fixed and are not as accommodating of displacement.
 Thus, a hip dislocation is more apt to stretch the blood vessels that supply the femoral head when there is a hip dislocation.
 This stretching can cause damage to the inner lining of the vessel (the endothelium), causing thrombosis and blockage to blood flow.
 With that, the femoral head is at risk for osteonecrosis.

 In addition, with a high energy mechanism of injury, concomitant damage to nearby structures, e.g., urethra or bowel, mich be seen.

 In short, the less constrained anatomy of the shoulder means that less force is needed to dislocate the shoulder, meaning there is usually less skeletal damage seen.
 Additionally, the blood vessels that supply the humeral head are less tethered, meaning there is a lower chance of osteonecrosis of the humeral head.

 Additional Points to Consider

 - If you are thinking that constrained anatomy makes hip dislocations rarer than shoulder dislocations and that it would be harder to insert an arthroscope into the hip as compared to the shoulder - you would be correct on both counts.

 - The word “traumatic” in the question was chosen advisedly.
 There is, of course, a condition of developmental dysplasia of the hip in which the joint may be dislocated.
 This is a gradual (“developmental”!) process and thus not associated with secondary pathology seen with traumatic dislocation.
-(Rather, it has its own problems (as described in Link to question)).
+(Rather, it has its own problems).